ibm-cloud-architecture/terraform-openshift4-vcd/README.md

 - Take an unused IP and set `cluster_public_ip` and for `public_bastion_ip`
 - The Red Hat Activation key can be retrieved from this screen to populate `rhel_key`

-- Bastion server install with online path
+- Bastion server install with both online or airgap path

-  **NOTE** If you are trying to install the OCP cluster using online path you should follow this part.

   - Set `run_cluster_install` to true.
   - Your terraform.tfvars entries should look something like this: